Walking across the country to raise awareness for mental health

-WICHITA, Kan (KSNW) — From coast to coast.
-One man is walking from California to Florida, raising awareness for mental health.
+WICHITA, Kan.
+(KSNW) — From coast to coast, One man is walking from California to Florida to raise awareness for mental health.

 On Thursday, exactly one year to that day, Sylvester Williams said he got out of prison after serving a 10-year sentence.
 He said he is not letting a bad decision he made when he was young define him.
 He’s now taking his message of “mental health matters” everywhere he goes.